Measurement Strategy Examples

 a) Business Examples: How the purpose affects the other strategy parameters

-Suppose the software to be developed and measured is a distributed 3-layer business application system.
+Suppose the software to be developed and measured is the distributed 3-layer business application system shown below.
 The context is a contract with a supplier that stipulates that for payment purposes, software sizes will be measured at the level of whole applications, ignoring any component structure.

 Purpose: to measure the size of a delivered application for contract payment

 Functional users: Human users and any other interfacing applications